rcarrascosps/mule-webinars-session/README.md

 -  IT Managers
 - Developers

-## 3. Title: Reliable Patterns applied using Mulesoft Anypoint Platform.
+## 3. Title: Integration Reliable Patterns applied using Mulesoft Anypoint Platform.

    a.  **Objective:** Make the audience realize how to implement highly reliable Mulesoft applications using industry proven Design Patterns.